odpi/egeria-docs/site/docs/patterns/metadata-governance/governance-engines.md

     * A description of the connector's function
     * Names of *configuration properties* that can modify the behaviour of the governance service.
     * A list of *request types* that select which function it is to perform.
-    * Names of *request parameters*  that can be supplied (typically by the caller) that can:

-      * override the configuration properties and/or,
-      * provide the identifier(s) of any metadata element(s) to work on.
+    * Names of *request parameters*  that can be supplied (typically by the caller) that can override the configuration properties and/or provide the identifier(s) of any metadata element(s) to work on.

     * Names of supported action targets that provide links to the metadata element(s) to work on.
 The [action target](/concepts/action-target) mechanism is typically used when governance services are being called in a sequence.
 The action types are used to pass details of the metadata elements to work on from service to service.